alok6076/portfolio/README.md

 </h2>
 <br/>

-Portfolio Template by [Ayush Agarwal](https://determined-lalande-446268.netlify.app/) developed using Reactjs with easy setup.
+Portfolio Template by [Alok Kumar](https://determined-lalande-446268.netlify.app/) developed using Reactjs with easy setup.
 <br />
 Just modify your relevant details in `config.js` file, add your resume and projects, your Portfolio Website is good to go!